hmeine/pdfdecanter/README.rst

    per slide, i.e. each content frame is sub-divided into multiple animation frames.
-Common PDF readers will display ridiculous page numbers like "35 of 245" for a 20 minute presentation; I wanted PDFPresenter to recognize multiple PDF pages that belong together and be able to **present an overview of the logical slides**, with animation frames batched together.
+Common PDF readers will display ridiculous page numbers like "35 of 245" for a 20 minute presentation; I wanted PDF Decanter to recognize multiple PDF pages that belong together and be able to **present an overview of the logical slides**, with animation frames batched together.

 2. Although I like some(!) animated transitions, I find it highly irritating to see the logo of one PDF page leave the screen to the left, only to have it appear (on the next page) from the right again.
-   PDFPresenter shall recognize and **not animate content that does not change**.
+   PDF Decanter shall recognize and **not animate content that does not change**.

 3. Although possible, it is a real hassle to embed videos in PDF